alexvoedi/viind-challenge/README.md

 ### challenge 3

-- This challenge is about adding a feature, whe the user can use an online service to pay for the additional credits.
+- This challenge is about adding a feature, where the user can use an online service to pay for the additional credits.

 - Concept:
   1. Integration the payment service: